-However, these symptoms can be similar to those presented in Alzheimer’s related dementia.
-One of the biggest differences in these two types of dementia is that it most noticeable impairs coordination or balance.
+However, these symptoms can be similar to those presented in Alzheimer?s related dementia.
+One of the biggest differences in these two types of dementia is vascular dementia impairs coordination or balance.
 Typically, people with vascular dementia will have issues walking or balancing, especially early on.
-While this can be a symptom with Alzheimer’s dementia, that typically doesn’t occur until much later in the progression of this disease.
+While this can be a symptom with Alzheimer?s dementia, that typically doesn?t occur until much later in the progression of this disease.

 These symptoms often get worse during a stroke.
 Typically, when diagnosing this type of dementia, doctors look for symptoms that progress noticeably and quickly, while dementia associated with Alzheimer?s tend to progress at a slow and steady pace.

 All seniors and their caregivers should be aware of these signs and symptoms of vascular dementia?so they can pay attention to the signals of this common type of dementia.

 - Kimberly Langdon M.D. is a retired, board-certified obstetrician/gynecologist with 19-years of clinical experience.
 She graduated from The Ohio State University College of Medicine earning Honors in many rotations.
 She then completed her OB/GYN residency program at The Ohio State University Medical Center, earning first-place for her senior research project and placed in the 98th percentile on the national exam for OB/GYN residents in the U.S..

 - 2019.09.11General Senior LivingElderly Anxiety: What to Be Aware Of

 - 2019.08.07General Senior LivingThe Top 5 Conditions That Lead to Age-Related Vision Loss

 - 2019.08.05General Senior Living5 Skin Cancer Prevention Tips Every Senior Should Know